mertzjames/pcc-cis-012-intro-to-programming-python/Project Material/ProjectSummary.md

 - The opposing team always goes first.
 - The pokemon name will be unique.
 - The pokemon order will be set before performing a battle.
+- If the attack damage has a modifier such as `+`, then assume that modifier is null (or 0).
+(Except coin flips).
+- If the attack damage is empty (most likely due to a more complicated attack) assume a damage of 5 hp.

 ## Expected Behaviors